Turkey Flexes Muscles Under Erdogan, but It Won't Get Back Its Lost Glory

 Turkey after World War II

 Turkey joined NATO in 1952 and became part of the alliance against the Soviet Union.
 It also authorized spy flights over the Soviet Union, angering the Russians who warned of a strike.
 But Turkey strengthened its ties with the USA and the west and applied to join the European Union.
-Unfortunately the European powers were not keen on a Muslim state being a part of the European union, as the Pope felt that the ethos of a dominant Christian polity would be disturbed.
-HenceTurkey, though an associate member has not been given entry into the European union.
+The European powers were not keen on a Muslim state being a part of the European Union, as the Pope felt that the ethos of a dominant Christian polity would be disturbed.
+HenceTurkey, though an associate member has not been given entry into the European Union.
+There is very little chance that Turkey will ever be made a member of the EU.
+This of course has angered the leadership, headed presently by President Erdogan who has decided to chart out a different course.
+He has diluted the relationship with NATO and made overtures to Russia.
+At the same time, he has tried to shift away from the policies of Ataturk with an aiim to take over the leadership of the Muslim world.

-Turkey also had bad relations with Greece which at one time was part of the Ottoman Empire.
-The flash points were Crete and Cyprus.
+Erdogan is not the Caliph and things are not going smoothly for him.
+Turkey has bad relations with Greece which at one time was part of the Ottoman Empire.
+The flashpoints were Crete and Cyprus.
 Much to the chagrin of the United States, the Turks were able to invade Cyprus and set up a puppet Moslem state in the part of cypress where the Muslims were in a majority.
 The west has not appreciated these acts.
+Erdogan has also decided to buy the S 400 missile system from Russia thumbing a nose at the United States which had opposed this deal

-Turkey also did the unthinkable and annoyed the Arabs also by first recognizing Israel in 1948 and then establishing close ties with it.
+Turkey had earlier done the unthinkable and annoyed the Arabs by first recognizing Israel in 1948 and then establishing close ties with it.
 This included military cooperation as well.
+Erdogan has now tried to backtrack on relations with Israel and has been cultivating the Muslim world, in the hope that they would accept the leadership of turkey.

-By all these actions Turkey would like to don the mantle of a leader of the Arab world.
-At the same keep the line of communication intact with Europe to join the EU.
+By these actions, Turkey would like to don the mantle of the leader of the Arab world.
+Turkey has tried to make its presence felt in Syria and Libya much to the chagrin of the United States.
+In addition, it is backing Qatar and Pakistan.
 The aim is to try and get back the old glory of Turkey during the time of Suleiman the great.